M2MCloud/AzureIotWorkshop/HOL2/readme.md

     }
    ```
 1. Change `\"motorActive\":true` to `\"motorActive\":false`
-1. Start the device simulator again and send some more events.
+1. Start the device simulator again and send some more events
-1. You should then receive an email with an alert about the change in state.
+1. You should then receive an email with an alert about the change in state

+### If You Have Time

+1. Try experimenting with the Aggregate Query in the Stream Analytics Job.
+Remember to stop the Job before modifying the query.
+Try functions other than `AVG`.
+Full documentation of the full set of Aggregate Functions can be found in the [documentation](https://msdn.microsoft.com/en-us/library/azure/dn931787.aspx).
+The full documentation for Stream Analytics can be found on [MSDN](https://msdn.microsoft.com/library/azure/dn834998)
+1. Try changing the condition where a status change event will be raised by Stream Analytics to require the state to have changed in 2 messages before raising the event.
+Documentation about the `LAG` function can be found [here](https://msdn.microsoft.com/en-us/library/azure/dn966240.aspx)
+1. Try changing the code in the Azure Function to send to more recipients or update the content of the email body
+1. Update the Azure Function to also output the event to [Cosmos DB](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-documentdb), [Table Storage](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-table), [Blob Storage](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob) or a [Storage Queue](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue).
+The full documentation on [Azure Functions Bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) is excellent

 ### Cleaning Up